-After you get paid a couple of times and your Korean bank account has accumulated a balance, ask your bank about a credit card.
-Why do you need a credit card?
+After you get paid a couple of times and your Korean bank account has accumulated a balance, consider asking your bank about a credit card.
+Why are credit cards worth considering?
 Deals, deals, deals.
-The major Korean merchants are tightly interconnected, and the system rewards loyalty, a lot.
+The major merchants are tightly interconnected, and the system rewards loyalty, a lot.
 Since every card is different, I won’t get into specifics.
-But, in general, you can get discounts at some of the popular chain restaurants, cafes, theme parks, etc. with a credit card.
-And some of them can be used for public transportation as well.
-The benefits of credit cards are so plentiful that it can be financially unwise not to have one.
+But, in general, benefits may include discounts at some of the popular chain restaurants, cafes, theme parks, etc. And some of them can be used for public transportation as well.

 - Call the English customer service center if you need help with something other than a simple transaction.